 The Recycling Trailer will be available throughout the duration of the Fair for all patrons and fair-goers.
-Located just North of the 4-H Building.
+Located at the Senior Center in Onaga.
 Recyclable items are: fiberboard boxes such as cereal boxes, cardboard, magazines, catalogs, newspapers, aluminum cans, and brown/green/clear glass.